 Larch trees that were previously inconspicuous suddenly pop up in bright colors in the mountains and valleys.

-If you didin’t know, larches are needle-rich trees that thrive in the Canadian Rockies‘ rocky, and dry soil.
-During fall, they brighten up, and as these leaves begin to change colour, Banff National Park comes alive with hues of yellow, orange, and red.
+If you didn’t know, larches are needle-rich trees that thrive in the Canadian Rockies‘ rocky, and dry soil.
+During fall, they brighten up, and as these leaves begin to change color, Banff National Park comes alive with hues of yellow, orange, and red.

 There’s no better place to enjoy the autumn foliage than on a scenic drive or hike through the park.

-Hiking trails, campsites still open in early fall in Banff
+7. Hiking trails, and campsites still open in early fall in Banff

 From easy strolls to challenging hikes, Banff National Park has something for everyone.
 Fall is the perfect time to hit the trails and enjoy the peace and quiet of the wilderness.